Mororock6/Mororock6/README.md

-Hi, I’m @Mororock6, but you can call me Amer!
+Hi, I’m Mororock6, but you can call me Amer!/n
 I’m passionate about working out, listening to music, swimming, and running.
 I’m currently diving deep into Computer Science at AASTMT, and I'm excited to major in Cybersecurity.
 I’m eager to collaborate on innovative web projects and groundbreaking cybersecurity initiatives.